-- the employee is subject to a federal, state, local, or Library quarantine or isolation order related to COVID-19 - the employee has been advised by a health care provider to selfquarantine due to concerns related to COVID-19. - the employee is experiencing symptoms of COVID-19 and seeking a medical diagnosis - the employee is caring for an individual who is subject to either of the first two reasons above - the employee is caring for their child if the school or place of care of the child has been closed, or the childcare provider of such child is unavailable, due to COVID-19 precautions - the employee is experiencing any other substantially similar condition specified by the Secretary of Health and Human services in consultation with the Secretary of the Treasury and the Secretary of Labor
+- 1.• Tthe employee is subject to a federal, state, or local, or Library quarantine or isolation order related to COVID-19. - 2.• Tthe employee has been advised by a health care provider to selfquarantine due to concerns related to COVID-19.- - 3.• The employee is experiencing symptoms of COVID-19 and seeking a medical diagnosis. - 4. ∓the employee is caring for an individual who is subject to either number 1 or 2 above. - 5.
+The employee is caring for their child if the school or place of care of the child has been closed, or the childcare provider of such child is unavailable, due to COVID-19 precautions. - 5.• Tthe employee is experiencing any other substantially similar condition specified by the Secretary of Health and Human services in consultation with the Secretary of the Treasury and the Secretary of Labor.